Sony WF-1000XM4 vs Bose QuietComfort Earbuds: which are better?

 If you want class-leading active noise-cancelling, then you've come to the right place.
 The Sony WF-1000XM4 are currently the best ANC earbuds in the business.
 Thanks to that Integrated Processor V1 and new 6mm driver unit (which has 20 per cent more magnet volume than its predecessor), the headphones help cut through huge swathes of outside noise, isolating you so you can enjoy more of your music.

-Obviously, Bose also knows a thing or two about noise-cancelling and the QuietComfort Earbuds also don't disappoint in this regard.
+Obviously, Bose also knows a thing or two about noise-cancelling and the QuietComfort Earbuds certainly don't disappoint in this regard.
 In fact, they push the Sonys extremely close.

 **Winner** Sony WF-1000XM4